 I am a microscope enthusiast who also restores antique microscopes.
-I have done considerable experimentation and research which has enabled me to recreate the lacquer recipes used in the Victorian and Edwardian era.
+After considerable experimentation and research I have been able to recreate the lacquer recipes used in the Victorian and Edwardian era.
 I hand polish and hand lacquer all the microscopes I restore using original methods and authentic ingredients, and I have a set of skills that is rare in this day and age.

 There are many reasons for restoring antiques and people have differing opinions on what is right and necessary.
 A general rule of thumb is that restoration is justified if more than 25% of the lacquer is damaged or if certain areas have considerable damage.
-When deciding whether or not to restore a piece one must however, take into consideration the age and value of the piece and the need for preservation.
+When deciding whether or not to restore a piece one must however, take into consideration the value of the piece (historical and financial) and the need for preservation.

 Restoration is important is to prevent damage to the metal (usually brass).
 If lacquer is damaged, the metal reacts with the air and corrosion starts, eventually the entire piece will turn black and the metal will be permanently damaged.